-- caps based on net ACR.
+- The MMU recommends using the lower of the cost or price-based energy market offer to calculate energy costs in the calculation of the historical net revenues which are an offset to gross ACR in the calculation of unit specific capacity resource offer caps based on net ACR.
 (Priority: Medium.
 First reported 2021.
 Status: Not adopted.) - The MMU recommends that modifications to existing resources, including relatively small proposed increases in the capability of a Generation Capacity Resource be treated as an existing resource and subject to the corresponding market power mitigation rules and no longer be treated as planned and exempt from offer capping.
 (Priority: Medium.
 First reported 2012.
-Status: Not adopted.)36 - The MMU recommends that the RPM market power mitigation rule be modified to apply offer caps in all cases when the three pivotal supplier test is failed and the sell offer is greater than the offer cap.
+Status: Not adopted.)34 - The MMU recommends that the RPM market power mitigation rule be modified to apply offer caps in all cases when the three pivotal supplier test is failed and the sell offer is greater than the offer cap.
 This will ensure that market power does not result in an increase in uplift (make whole) payments for seasonal products.
 (Priority: Medium.
 First reported 2017.
 Status: Not adopted.) - The MMU recommends that any combined seasonal resources be required to be in the same LDA and at the same location, in order for the energy market and capacity market to remain synchronized and reliability metrics correctly calculated.
 (Priority: Medium.
 First reported 2021.
 Status: Not adopted.) - The MMU recommends that the definition of avoidable costs in the tariff be corrected to be consistent with the economic definition.
 Avoidable costs are costs that are neither short run marginal costs, like fuel or consumables, nor fixed costs like depreciation and rate of return.
 Avoidable costs are the marginal costs of capacity and therefore the competitive offer level for capacity resources and therefore the market seller offer cap.
 Avoidable costs are the marginal costs of capacity for both new resources and existing resources.
 (Priority: Medium.
 First reported 2017.
+Status: Not adopted.)35

-Status: Not adopted.)37 - The MMU recommends that major maintenance costs be included in the definition of avoidable costs and removed from energy offers because such costs are avoidable costs and not short run marginal costs.
+- The MMU recommends that major maintenance costs be included in the definition of avoidable costs and removed from energy offers because such costs are avoidable costs and not short run marginal costs.
 (Priority: High.
 First reported 2019.
-Status: Not adopted.)

-- The MMU recommends that capacity market sellers be required to explicitly request and support the use of minimum MW quantities (inflexible sell offer segments) and that the requests only be permitted for defined physical reasons.
+Status: Not adopted.) - The MMU recommends that capacity market sellers be required to explicitly request and support the use of minimum MW quantities (inflexible sell offer segments) and that the requests only be permitted for defined physical reasons.
 (Priority: Medium.
 First reported 2018.
 Status: Not adopted.) - The MMU recommends that, as part of the MOPR unit specific standard of review, all projects be required to use the same basic modeling assumptions.
-That is the only way to ensure that projects compete on the basis of actual costs rather than on the basis of modeling assumptions.38 (Priority: High.
+That is the only way to ensure that projects compete on the basis of actual costs rather than on the basis of modeling assumptions.36 (Priority: High.
 First reported 2013.
 Status: Not adopted.)